prajneya/brickgame/README.md

 ### Bonus

 Exploding Bricks have been implemented.
 When the ball hits any one of these, a chain reaction is caused which breaks all the breakable bricks in its vicinity.

+New Updates:

+### Levels

+A total of 4 levels have been implemented now

+### Falling Bricks - Time Attack

+After a period of 10 seconds, bricks start falling down.
+You have to destroy all bricks before touchdown

+### Rainbow Bricks

+A new type of brick has been introduced, that keeps changing colour (and strength) until it is hit.

+### Powerups 2.0

+Powerups now attain the velocity of the ball and have a gravity effect

+### GUNS!

+A new powerup allows the paddle to have shooting capabilities for a limited amount of time

+### BOSS Enemy

+Last level involves the BOSS Fight, where you have to destroy a UFO to win the match.
+Health Bar is also displayed.
+Careful, the UFO can spawn bricks around itself as a defense strategy.